oizin/oizin.github.io/index.md

-## Welcome
+@def title = "Pattern Recognition"

-On this website you'll find some posts and notes written by me, Oisín Fitzgerald.
-They are generally about statistics, machine learning and causal inference.
-You can find the source code for the posts and website [here](https://github.com/oizin/oizin.github.io).
+# Posts

-## Posts
+Longer explorations of statistical/machine learning methods or ideas.

 #### [Causal mediation: an overview](/causal-mediation)

-A quick introduction to causal mediation analysis and the need to think carefully about potential confounding when undertaking such analyses.
+A short introduction to causal mediation analysis and the need to think carefully about potential confounding when undertaking such analyses.

 #### [ARCH models and Bitcoin volatility](/bitcoin-volatility)